Skip links

 A local guide leads the Buhoma community walk to the usual farmhouse, traditional healer, banana brewer, and may even accompany a scheduled traditional dancing ensemble.
 The money raised supports community-driven initiatives like road repair, medical facilities, schools, and others.

-When on gorilla trekking in Mgahinga National park, Batwa path and Garama cave visit at the foot of Mountain Muhavura might be a choice activity.
-After invading the Bafumbira, Batwa used the 342-meter Garama cave as a refuge.
-You could go to a local music venue here, but this calls some previous planning.
+When on gorilla trekking in Mgahinga National Park, visiting the Batwa path and Garama cave at the foot of Mountain Muhavura might be a choice activity.
+After invading the Bafumbira, the Batwa used the 342-meter Garama cave as a refuge.
+You could go to a local music venue here, but this calls for some previous planning.
 The secrets of the jungle life the Batwa pygmies know are yours to discover.

 The Golden Monkey Trekking

 If you would like to go golden monkey trekking with a youngster, the age restriction is 15 years and above.
-Golden monkey trekking calls Mgahinga National Park in Uganda and Volcanoes National Park in Rwanda home.
+Golden monkeys call Mgahinga National Park in Uganda and Volcanoes National Park in Rwanda home.

 Do other safaris in Uganda or Rwanda?

-There is no age restriction for game drives at Murchison Falls National Park, Lake Mburo National Park, Akagera National Park in Rwanda or at Uganda Queen Elizabeth National Park.
-Children allow you to participate in these events free from age restrictions so they may fully enjoy the Africa safari experience.
+There is no age restriction for game drives at Murchison Falls National Park, Lake Mburo National Park, Akagera National Park in Rwanda, or at Uganda’s Queen Elizabeth National Park.
+Children are allowed to participate in these events free from age restrictions so they may fully enjoy the African safari experience.
 You may see lions, leopards, zebras, giraffes, waterbucks, elephants, and others.

 City trips bring you to Uganda’s and Rwanda’s business centers.
-You might see Bulange Mengo location for Buganda Kingdom, Kabaka’s manmade lake, Uganda Martyrs’ shrine Namugongo and others during Kampala city trip in Uganda.
-The Rwanda city trip offers opportunity to see the market hubs, ethnological museum, genocide monument, and so much more.
+You might see Bulange Mengo location for Buganda Kingdom, Kabaka’s man-made lake, Uganda Martyrs’ shrine, Namugongo, and others during a Kampala city trip in Uganda.
+The Rwanda city trip offers an opportunity to see the market hubs, the ethnological museum, the genocide monument, and so much more.

-Customizing or prepackaging a gorilla trekking safari itinerary allows you to enjoy your African trip free from retracing possibilities.
+Customizing or prepackaging a gorilla trekking safari itinerary with Katland Safaris allows you to enjoy your African trip free from retracing possibilities.

 While gorilla trekking safaris in Uganda and Rwanda are available all year, you must first get a gorilla trekking permit.